Copia (museum): Aftermath

 Following the 2008 closing of Copia, a group of investors, developers, advocates, and vintners named the Coalition to Preserve Copia was formed to explore a plan to preserve the building and grounds.
 Part of the group's plan included forming a Mello-Roos district with participation of local hotel properties to finance bonds to purchase the property, but their effort failed.
 In May 2009 local developer George Altamura spoke about his interest in purchasing the property.
 Other developers including the Culinary Institute of America also expressed an interest in acquiring the property.
 Copia's bond holder, ACA Financial Guaranty Corporation, listed the property for sale in October 2009.
 Napa Valley College's upper valley campus became the home of the center's library of around 1,000 cookbooks.
 By late 2010, local chefs had revived the center's garden and the parking lot had become the location of a weekly farmer's market.
 In 2011, the museum was reported to still maintain its original furnishings, with the gift store fully stocked and the restaurant still furnished.
 In an April 2012 auction, most of the center's fixtures, furniture, equipment, wine collection (around 3,500 bottles), dinnerware, displays, artistic items, and antiquities were sold.

 After Copia's closure, the building had been used for a few meetings and events, including the Napa Valley Film Festival and BottleRock Napa Valley.
 Triad Development arranged to buy the entire site in 2015 and planned mixed use with housing and retail.
 The company planned to build up to 187 housing units, 30,000 square feet of retail space, and underground parking for 500 cars.
 The plan had later altered to only include purchase of the southern portion of the property.
 In 2015, the Culinary Institute of America (CIA) put in motion plans to acquire a separate portion of Copia.
 The college opened a campus, the Culinary Institute of America at Copia, which houses the CIA's new Food Business School.
 The school, which was outgrowing its St. Helena campus, acquired the northern portion of the property for $12.5 million in October 2015 (it was assessed for $21.3 million around 2013).
 Among the CIA's first events there was 2016's Flavor!
 Napa Valley, a food and wine festival sponsored by local organizations.
-The campus opened in late 2016, with its Chuck Williams Culinary Arts Museum opening in 2017.
-The museum will house about 4,000 items of Chuck Williams, including cookbooks, cookware, and appliances.
+The campus opened in late 2016, followed by the Restaurant at CIA Copia in 2017.
+The Chuck Williams Culinary Arts Museum, which opened in 2019, houses about 4,000 items relating to Chuck Williams, including cookbooks, cookware, and appliances.
+The CIA also installed the Gordon Heuther sculptures Is That Bob & Margrit? and Fork at the campus.